British colonization of the Americas: Background: early exploration and colonization of the Americas

 In the late sixteenth century, Protestant England became embroiled in a religious war with Catholic Spain.
 Seeking to weaken Spain's economic and military power, English privateers such as Francis Drake and Humphrey Gilbert harassed Spanish shipping.
+On 5 August 1583, Gilbert claimed Newfoundland as England's first overseas colony under Royal Charter of Queen Elizabeth I, thus officially establishing a forerunner to the much later British Empire.
 Gilbert proposed the colonization of North America on the Spanish model, with the goal of creating a profitable English empire that could also serve as a base for the privateers.
-After Gilbert's death, Walter Raleigh took up the cause of North American colonization, sponsoring an expedition of 500 men to Roanoke Island.
-In 1584, the colonists established the first permanent English colony in North America, but the colonists were poorly prepared for life in the New World, and by 1590, the colonists had disappeared.

-There are a variety of theories as to what happened to the colonists there.
-The most popular theory is that the colonists left in search of a new area to settle in the Chesapeake, leaving stragglers to integrate with local Native American tribes.
+After Gilbert's death, Walter Raleigh in 1584 took up the cause of North American colonization, sponsoring an expedition of 500 men to Roanoke Island, at present-day North Carolina.
+A military outpost was set up in 1585 and evacuated in 1586.
+In 1587 Roanoke Colony was settled with the intent to be permanent and thus included women and children.
+But the colonists were poorly prepared for life in the New World, and by 1590, they had disappeared.
+Theories have been put forward as to what happened to the colonists there.
+Perhaps most of the colonists moved to a different area in the Chesapeake, leaving any stragglers to integrate with the local Native American population, and eventually integrating or dying out themselves.

 A separate colonization attempt in Newfoundland also failed.
-Despite the failure of these early colonies, the English remained interested in the colonization of North America for economic and military reasons.
+Despite the failure of these early colonies, the English government remained interested in the colonization of North America for economic and military reasons.